Azerbaijan and Armenian forces reach cease-fire deal for breakaway Nagorno-Karabakh, officials say

 Thousands of protesters gathered Tuesday in central Yerevan, the capital of Armenia, blocking streets and demanding that authorities defend Armenians in Nagorno-Karabakh.
 Some clashed with police, who reportedly used stun grenades.
 A total of 34 people — 16 policemen and 18 civilians — were injured in the clashes, Armenia’s Health Ministry said.
 About half of them continue to receive medical assistance, the ministry said.

-Associated Press writers Jim Heintz in Tallinn, Estonia; Aida Sultanova in London and Siranush Sargsyan in Stepanakert contributed to this report.
+Associated Press writers Jim Heintz and Dasha Litvinova in Tallinn, Estonia; Aida Sultanova in London and Siranush Sargsyan in Stepanakert contributed to this report.

 Credit: AP